Hindley, Northumberland: History

 The hamlet now comprises mainly residential properties, with the hall having been split up into private residences.
 In 2010–11 the then disused farm buildings were converted into four residences.

-Etymology
+Toponymy

 The name Hindley could be derived from a number of sources.
 In R. Heslop's Northumbrian Words he suggests the 'Hindberry' (or raspberry), this is quite likely to be the root as other local names also have their names derived from plants; Broomley and Slaley.
 An alternative explanation could be that it is derived from 'Hind' (a female Red Deer) relating to the deer found in the area.

 Geography

 Hindley is situated in the Tyne Valley, roughly fifteen miles west of Newcastle and situated between Hexham and Prudhoe.
 Nearby are the villages of Stocksfield, Broomley, Bywell, New Ridley and Riding Mill.
 To the north of Hindley runs a burn called Hindley Burn, this is a tributary of the River Tyne.